-She was basically your average Medieval badass born around 1150AD.
-A descendent of a lord in Lincolnshire, Nicola eventually inherited the role of "Constable of Lincoln Castle" (just think CEO of your own real estate that included battle axes).
+Born around 1150AD, and a descendent of a lord in Lincolnshire, Nicola eventually inherited the role of "Constable of Lincoln Castle" (just think CEO of your own real estate that included battle axes).

 One day the French came to invade (as they often did during the Middle Ages) and that day turned into a month-long siege.

 You'd think that'd be the end of Nicolaa and her haye.
 But, no.

 She went on to direct the defense against her attackers and eventually beat them out.